One day can make a difference and New Mexico State University (NMSU) can prove it!

-After a hugely successful Giving Tuesday campaign in 2015, we’re excited to share our “Four ‘T’s of Giving Tuesday” with the keys to our success and some actionable takeaways you can implement at your institution.
+After a hugely successful Giving Tuesday campaign in 2017, we’re excited to share our “Four ‘T’s of Giving Tuesday” with the keys to our success and some actionable takeaways you can implement at your institution.

-For our Giving Tuesday campaign in 2015, our focus was impact via scholarships.
+For our Giving Tuesday campaign in 2017, our focus was impact via scholarships.
 Our secret sauce and what we believe made this initiative successful was our ability to offer a matching gift incentive.
 On Giving Tuesday, every gift to a scholarship anywhere in the NMSU system was matched dollar for dollar.
 We had goals to increase total giving to the NMSU system, increase alumni giving rates, see participation of 1,000 donors, add endowments for colleges, departments and units across the system and establish communication partnerships with local businesses.
 An even loftier goal of ours was to establish a new vision and culture with 100% participation from all volunteer leadership boards and campus leadership, plus 100% participation from advancement staff in planning and personal giving.

 Our #GivingTuesday results have been transformational.
 Over the last three years:

-- We created 82 new scholarships
+- We created 172 new scholarships.

-- We had 100% participation from the Foundation Board, amounting to over $881,000.
+- We had 100% participation from the Foundation board and the Alumni Board of Directors.